aliraja-dev/Data-structures-algorithms-Javascript/readme.md

 # Data Structures & Algorithms

 This project is about understanding, implementing and evaluating popular algorithms and data structures for common use cases in programming.
+Master Branch holds implementations for Javascript and the JAVA branch for Java Language.

+### Project BackLog:

+Implement DSA in Java

 ## Implementation Languages

 This project will have implementations in Java, Python and javascript.
 Switch branch to see implementations in relevant Language.
 Master Branch == Javascript
-Java Branch == Java
+Java Branch == Java - In Process
-Python Branch == Python
+Python Branch == Python - Coming Soon

 ## Algorithms

-We will be covering the algorithms in the following areas:
+I will be covering the algorithms in the following areas:

 1- Searching
 2- Sorting